noahehall/theBookOfNoah/0current/aws/exams/services/containers/elasticContainerService.md

 # Elastic Container Service (ECS)

-- highly scalable container orchestration service
+- highly scalable container orchestration service; run docker containers on a cluster of ec2 instances
 - a shared state, optimistic concurrency system providing flexible scheduling for tasks and containers
 - its a cluster management platform for long running stateless services and applications